Why are we doing this?

 The World Economic Forum has made the case for a range of skills that will be increasingly important in the future job market, that include collaboration and problem-solving.
 Our report Solved!
 Making the case for collaborative problem-solving, published last year, explored how the UK can better equip young people with this skill set.

-Tata, in partnership with Nesta, is running a series of pilot programmes across England to find the most effective ways to increase young people’s interest in maths, and improve their maths and collaborative problem-solving skills.
-The Maths Mission pilots will run through the academic year 2017-2018.
+During the academic year 2017/2018, Tata, in partnership with Nesta, ran a series of pilot projects across England to find the most effective ways to increase young people’s interest in maths, and improve their maths and collaborative problem-solving skills.
+Based on the positive evaluation results of the pilot projects, Tata and Nesta worked together across the 2018/2019 and 2019/2020 academic years to scale up the work of the Maths Mission and pilot new activities to increase the reach and impact of the work.

-- Cracking the Code: an open youth challenge centred around ‘escape-rooms’ aimed at changing student’s perception of maths, through classroom experiences, live events and collaborative group-work;
+- Cracking the Code: a game-based competition delivered with Mangahigh aimed at changing student's perception of maths, through classroom experiences, online maths games and collaborative group work;

 - Young maths mentors: developing pupil maths and peer mentoring skills in schools, working with both Funkey Maths and Franklin Scholars.